 2 – Replace carbs and sugars with proteins, vegetables, and fats, yes fats.

-Instead, fats like olive oil, fish oil, and nuts are rich in calories that cannot be converted into fat while dieting in no carbs and no sugar mode because your body is already burning its fat reservoir thanks to low insulin levels and because fats are harder to convert into fat than fats themselves.
-Instead, they will provide a steady, slow source of energy levels in addition to protein and vegetable intake.
+Instead, fats like olive oil, fish oil, and nuts are rich in calories that they cannot convert into fat because your body is already burning its fat reservoir thanks to low insulin levels.

 3 – Listen to your body.